sajadsdi/laravel-repository/README.md

     // Extend the chain with additional table joins as necessary ],
 ```

-This pattern facilitates the creation of a series of joins, where `table1` is the primary table related to your repository, and `table2`, `table3`, etc., are the tables being joined in sequence.
-Each join extends the capability for further filtering, selection, and sorting across multiple tables, giving you substantial control over the final query output.
+This pattern facilitates the creation of a series of joins, where `table1` is the primary table related to your
+repository, and `table2`, `table3`, etc., are the tables being joined in sequence.
+Each join extends the capability for
+further filtering, selection, and sorting across multiple tables, giving you substantial control over the final query
+output.

+#### `join_type`:
+By default, is `inner` you can set `left` or `right` or ...

 #### `select`:

 Determine which columns to select from the joined tables.
-Aliases help distinguish between columns when names are shared across tables or when a more descriptive name is preferred.
+Aliases help distinguish between columns when names are shared
+across tables or when a more descriptive name is preferred.

 ```php
 'select' => [
     // All visible fields from the main table are automatically selected.